 SREC's are an integral part of incentivizing a solar PV project.
 The incentive can be retained and brokered to cover your costs over the long-term, or the SREC right can be signed over to the installer for a lump-sum payment upfront to offset your high upfront costs.
 SREC's can be extremely profitable if the situation remains stable, and can end up providing over a 200% percent return on your investment.

 There are different SREC brokerage companies out there.
-When brokering SREC's you have two different options of either getting the spot market price minus a specified commission percentage (usually around 5%) paid to the broker, or, signing on to a termed contract (usually between 3-5 years) providing a guaranteed locked in rate.
+When brokering SREC's you have two different options of either getting the spot market price minus a specified commission percentage (usually around 5%) paid to the broker, or, signing on to a termed contract (usually between 3-5 years) providing a guaranteed locked in rate (minus commission as well).
 Locked in agreement rates can be substantially lower, however, will protect you from any rate fluctuations or risks such a collapse of the SREC market due to RPS demand being met for the year.

 Risks Associated With Brokering SREC's